harness/developer-hub/docs/chaos-engineering/technical-reference/probes/cmd-probe.md

 sidebar_position: 4
 ---

-Command probe allows you to run Bash commands and match the output as a part of the entry or exit criteria.
+The command probe allows you to run Bash commands and match the output as part of the entry or exit criteria.
 The intent behind this probe is to implement a non-standard and imperative way to express the hypothesis.
 For example, you can check for specific data within a database, parse the value out of a JSON blob that is dumped into a certain path, or check for the existence of a particular string in the service logs.

 :::info YAML only feature
 By default, this probe can be defined in inline mode from the user interface, where the command is run from within the experiment image.
 It can also be run in source mode, where the command execution is carried out from within a new pod whose image is specified.
 Inline mode is preferred for simple shell commands, and source mode is preferred when application-specific binaries are required.
 For more information, go to [probe schema](https://docs.litmuschaos.io/docs/concepts/probes#cmdprobe).
 :::

-## Defining the probe
+## Probe definition

 You can define the probe at **.spec.experiments[].spec.probe** path inside the chaos engine.